-How to create Visual Filter with Posts data source
+How to Create Visual Filter with the Posts Data Source

 I have created one-to-one post relation where I assigned the Color Post Type as a parent object and Events Post Type as a child one.

 Adding New Filter